nicolecomputer/the-cards/slides.md

 Nature helps break the spell of the computer.
 It is not rigid, it flows.
 Answers can be right and wrong at the same time.
 It's answer is always "it depends".

+You can not have an inauthentic experience in nature.
+Relax into what is there in that moment.
+You'll feel better.
 -->

 ---